jackharro/nvim-configs/README.md

 Development
 ===========
-Currently, there are two directories: macos-temp and linux-temp.
-They are to be merged into nvim by analysing the files and logically ordering the function calls.
+Currently, there are two branches: macos and linux.
+They will be merged when I have time by pulling macos into a tempdir then cross-referencing the configs that I want and making everything nice and compartmentalised.

 The scrolling feature should be refactored so that it is called with .setup(min, max) and copied into a separate Git repository.

 Branches
 ========
-There is a branch called ‘jacko-png’.
+There should be a branch called ‘jacko-png’.
+It contains commands that you wouldn't want.
 At the moment the only non-portable functions are the ones that create the Google Drive and iCloud Drive shortcuts.

 Platform-specific
 =================